 A lot of cartoons tend to use the same staccato strings (often called "Mysterioso Pizzicato") when a character tiptoes.

-Carl Stalling's work for Warner Brothers (which included many of the classic shorts) deserves some kind of special award.
+Carl Stalling's work for Warner Bros. (which included many of the classic shorts) deserves some kind of special award.
 Particularly notable in that the music makes no attempt at coherence on a purely musical level: it's just a disjointed series of glissandos, pizzicatos, runs, and stingers designed to match the action.

 Not to mention: before that he composed the music for most of the early Mickey Mouse shorts (although not the very first), making Carl Stalling some sort of meta trope codifier.